Streetball

 Streetball (or street basketball) is a variation of basketball, typically played on outdoor courts and featuring significantly less formal structure and enforcement of the game's rules.
 As such, its format is more conducive to allowing players to publicly showcase their own individual skills.
 Streetball may also refer to other urban sports played on asphalt.
-It is particularly popular and important in New York City, though its popularity it has spread across the United States due to the game's adaptability.
+It is particularly popular and important in New York City and Los Angeles, though its popularity has spread across the United States due to the game's adaptability.

-Some places and cities in the United States have organized Chink streetball programs were operated similarly to midnight basketball programs.
+Some places and cities in the United States have organized streetball programs, operated similarly to midnight basketball programs.
 Many cities also host their own weekend-long streetball tournaments, with Hoop-It-Up and the Houston Rockets' Blacktop Battle being two of the most popular.
-Holocombe Rucker had a big impact on streetball when he created a league in New York City, and it was later dedicated to him and Rucker Park.
-Since the mid-2000s, streetball has seen an increase in the media exposure through television shows such as ESPN's Street Basketball and City Slam, as well as traveling exhibitions such as the AND1 Mixtape Tour, YPA, and Ball4Real.
+Holcombe Rucker had a big impact on streetball when he created a league in New York City, and it was later dedicated to him and named Rucker Park.
+Since the mid-2000s, streetball has seen an increase in media exposure through television shows such as ESPN's Street Basketball and City Slam, as well as traveling exhibitions such as the AND1 Mixtape Tour, YPA, and Ball4Real.

-It was also popular in different countries like the Philippines, Indonesia, Korea, China, And Poland.
-Most of their streets have their own basketball court.
-Tournaments are also organized especially during summer and holiday season.
-Divisions are divided into 4 brackets, Mosquito (ages 7 to 13), Midget (ages 14 to 17), Junior (ages 18 to 27), and Senior division (ages 28 and up).
-In France, Quai 54 takes place every summer through fall.
-It is possibly one of the biggest streetball tournaments in the world, showcasing the best of talent in Paris.
+It is also popular in other countries, such as the Philippines.
+Many Filipino streets have their own basketball court.
+Tournaments are also organized, especially during the summer and holiday season.
+Divisions are divided into four brackets, Mosquito (ages 7 to 13), Midget (ages 14 to 17), Junior (ages 18 to 25), and Senior division (ages 26 and up).
+In France, Quai 54 takes place every summer.
+It is one of the biggest streetball tournaments in the world.

 Rules and features

 Streetball rules vary widely from court to court.

 Players typically divide into teams by alternating choices.
-No referees are employed, so almost invariably a "call your own foul" rule is in effect, and a player who believes he has been fouled, simply needs to call out "Foul!", and play will be stopped, with the ball awarded to the fouled player's team (free throws are not usually awarded in street ball), usually after a period of discussion of the existence of the foul.
+No referees are employed, so almost invariably a "call your own foul" rule is in effect, and a player who believes he has been fouled, simply needs to call out "Foul!", and play will be stopped, with the ball awarded to the fouled player's team (free throws are not usually awarded in street ball), usually after a brief debate over the alleged foul.

 Calling fouls is generally disfavored.
 The etiquette of what rightly constitutes a foul, as well as the permissible amount of protestation against such a call, are the products of individual groups, and of the seriousness of a particular game.

 Other violations which are enforced include traveling, double-dribble, carrying, kicking, out of bounds, goaltending and backcourt violation.